steineggerlab/Metabuli/README.md

 ### To build a database with GTDB taxonomy
 #### 1. Prepare GTDB taxonomy and accession2taxid
+*Requirements*:
-*Requirements*: You need assembly FASTA files whose file name (or path) includes the assembly accession.
+You need assembly FASTA files whose file name (or path) includes the assembly accession.
 If you downloaded assemblies using `ncbi-genome-download`, you probably don't have to care about it.
 The regular expression of assembly accessions is (GC[AF]_[0-9].[0-9])

 ```
 # 1.
-In the 'util' directory
+# 1-1.
+Move to the 'util' directory
+cd METABULI_DIR/util

+# 1-2.
+Run prepare_gtdb_taxonomy.sh
 ./prepare_gtdb_taxonomy.sh <DBDIR>
   - DBDIR : Result files are stored in 'DBDIR/taxonomy'.

+** Please clone Metabuli's repository to use this script.
+** It is not provided in the precompiled binaries or bioconda package.
 ```
-This will generate taxonomy dump files and `assacc_to_taxid.tsv` with other files.
+In `DBDIR/taxonomy`, it will generate taxonomy `dmp` files and `assacc_to_taxid.tsv` with other files.

 ```
 # 2.